October 4, 2019.

 and Rule 19b-4 thereunder,

-a proposed rule change to provide for the clearance of additional credit default swap contracts.
-(File No. SR-ICC-2016-014).
-The proposed rule change was published for comment in the Federal Register on December 7, 2016.
+a proposed rule change to make certain changes to ICC's Clearing Rules.
+The proposed rule change was published for comment in the Federal Register on August 28, 2019.

-To date, the Commission has not received comments on the proposed rule change.
+The Commission has received comments regarding the proposed rule change.

 Section 19(b)(2) of the Act

 The Commission is extending the 45-day time period for Commission action on the proposed rule change.
-ICC's proposes to revise the ICC Rulebook (the “Rules”) to provide for the clearance of Standard Australian Corporate Single Name CDS contracts (collectively, “STAC Contracts”) and Standard Australian Financial Corporate Single Name CDS contracts (collectively, “STAFC Contracts”).
 The Commission finds it is appropriate to designate a longer period within which to take action on the proposed rule change so that it has sufficient time to consider ICC's proposed rule change.

-of the Act, designates February 24, 2017, as the date by which the Commission should either approve or disapprove, or institute proceedings to determine whether to disapprove, the proposed rule change (File No. SR-ICC-2016-014).
+of the Act, and for the reasons discussed above, the Commission designates November 26, 2019, as the date by which the Commission should either approve or disapprove, or institute proceedings to determine whether to disapprove, the proposed rule change (File No. SR-ICC-2019-010).